chanel-bofa/TuitionTracker/README.md

 # TuitionTracker
-chrome extension to track how much tuition I waste by using chrome while I have class
+Chrome extension to track how much tuition I waste by using chrome while I have class.

+This is NOT done yet